-Modern types include the HAFLA DM34 and "Dragon's breath" shotshells, although both of these use powders rather than liquid.
-In fact the HAFLA is more of a red phosporous grenade that explodes when it reaches 70-80m.
+Modern types include the HAFLA DM34 and Dragons Breath shotshells, although both of these use powders rather than liquid.
+In fact the HAFLA is more of a red phosphorous grenade that explodes when it reaches 70-80m.
 Burst area is 10m wide by 15m and burns at 1300°C for at least two minutes.
 If it strikes a hard surface at a range of 8-70m it shatters spreading burning material over 5 to 8 metres.

 A flame cartridge for weapons such as the 40mm M203 grenade launcher would prove very useful but given the performance of the FmW 46 I think it is unlikely that any round that will fit in a M203 will have sufficient capacity to be useful.
 Even if this is possible some form of nozzle assembly may be needed.

-Flow-Stream Flamethrowers.
-These are the weapons that most people associate with the term "Flamethrower", essentially hoses that shoot a stream of burning liquid.
+These are the weapons that most people associate with the term flamethrower, essentially hoses that shoot a stream of burning liquid.

 “The mechanized flame-thrower has its primary mission of dislodging or destroying personnel in emplacements such as fortified positions, caves, tunnels, underground installations and buildings that resist assault by other weapons.
 It has a secondary mission of destroying material.”